$\mathrm{Pin}^-(2)$-monopole invariants: Proofs of gluing formulae

-\proof[Proof of \thmref{thm:vanishing}] For simplicity, suppose $d(c_1)=0$.
-The general case will be obvious.
-The case (1) is proved by \thmref{thm:C}(2).
-In the case (2), $\M(X^{\#T})$ is a disjoint union of circles $C_i$, such that $\langle t_0,[C_i]\rangle=\pm 2$.
-Therefore $\Z_2$-valued invariant is zero. \endproof By the proof of the case (2) of \thmref{thm:vanishing}, \thmref{thm:ZGF} is true if the glued moduli is orientable.
+\proof[Proof of \thmref{thm:vanishing}] For each $i=1,2$, $\M(X_i)$ is perturbed to have no reducibles since $b_+(X_i;l_i)\geq 1$.
+The cut-down moduli space $M_T$ as in \eqref{eq:MT} is a disjoint union of circles $C_i$.
+In the case (\romnum1), each $C_i$ is null-homologous by \thmref{thm:C}(2).
+In the case (\romnum2), $\langle \gamma_0^*,[C_i]\rangle=\pm 2$ by \thmref{thm:C}(4).
+Therefore the $\Z_2$-valued invariant is zero. \endproof By the proof of the case (\romnum2) of \thmref{thm:vanishing}, \thmref{thm:ZGF} is true if the glued moduli space is orientable.
 The orientability of the glued moduli space follows from the next lemma: \begin{Lemma} For $i=1,2$, let $X_i$ be a closed oriented connected $4$-manifold with a twisted $\Spincm$-structure $c_i$ whose Dirac index is positive and even, and $A_i$ be a connection on the characteristic bundle $E_i$.
 Then for $S$ in \lemref{lem:S}, the restriction of $\ind\delta_{Dirac}$ to $S$, $\ind (\delta_{Dirac}|_S)$, is orientable. \end{Lemma} \proof We construct a framing of the index bundle $\ind (\delta_{Dirac}|_S)$.
 For simplicity, we assume $\ind D_{A_2}=2$, and the general case will be clear.
 Let us consider the family $\{D_{A_1\#_\sigma A_2}\}_{\sigma\in\Gamma_\theta}$.
 By Proposition 2.2 in \cite{AS4}, we may assume $\Coker D_{A_1\#_\sigma A_2}=0$ for any $\sigma$.
 Since $\ker D_\theta =0$ on $S^3$, we can construct an isomorphism for each $\sigma$ (\cite{DF}, \S3.3):

 In the proof of \lemref{lem:S}, we have seen that $A_1\#_\sigma A_2$ is gauge equivalent to $A_1\#_{-\sigma}A_2$ by a gauge transformation $g$.
 Now we can see that, for $\psi\in\Ker D_{A_1}$ and $\phi\in\Ker D_{A_2}$,